passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 In our example, we will use Google Email, but if you are using a premium subscription with google, do not forger to use Google Workspace instead.

-{% include articles/figure.html url="/assets/img/help/2023/02/smtp-username-password-authentication.png" legend="Passbolt GUI - Email authentication" width="586px" %}
+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-username-password-authentication.png" legend="Passbolt - Email authentication" width="586px" %}

 Under authentication method, choose *Username & password*, provide your Google username which basically is your email address, for the password you can paste the previously generated application password.